fluid-project/fluid-express/docs/routable.md

 # `gpii.express.routable`

-This is the base grade that both [`gpii.express.router`](router.md) and [`gpii.express`](express.md) use to add their immediate children to  their [routing "stack"].
+This is the base grade that both [`gpii.express.router`](router.md) and [`gpii.express`](express.md) use to add their immediate children to  their [routing "stack"](router.md).
 This process happens "bottom up", as in the following example:

 ```
 fluid.defaults("my.express.grade", {